data technologyEU ETSEUAsmaritime datamaritime operationssupply chain

 ‘Need for holistic ERP-style approach’

-Therefore, he believes that a holistic approach to compliance management is needed through adoption of an Enterprise Resource Planning (ERP) solution that integrates operational and financial transparency to ensure companies can track compliance values – including USD/€, EUAs and CO2e balances – consistently and accurately.
+Therefore, he believes that a holistic approach to compliance management is needed through the adoption of an Enterprise Resource Planning (ERP) solution that integrates operational and financial transparency to ensure companies can track compliance values – including USD/€, EUAs and CO2e balances – consistently and accurately.

 “In the initial phase, running a parallel system to existing accounting software may seem excessive,” Grell notes.
 “However, as the number of vessels to be monitored increases and regulations evolve, the benefits in efficiency and transparency far outweigh the costs.”